kosl/ihipp-examples/docs/week4.md

 ~~~c
 MPI_Win_fence(0, MPI_Win win);
 ~~~
-This fucntion actually helps us to synchronise the data in a way that if multiple processes would like to access the same window it makes sure that they go in an order.
+This function actually helps us to synchronise the data in a way that if multiple processes would like to access the same window it makes sure that they go in an order.
 So the program will allow different processes to access the window but it will ensure that it is not happening in the same time.
 So it is important that the  one-sided function calls are surrounded by this fucntion.

 ## 1.4 E: One sided communication in a ring